JuhoSiitonen/CBS-project/README.md

 To run the app you need to navigate to CBS-PROJECT/CBSproject folder and run the following command in: bash appsetup.sh

+If the setup script does not work it most likely due to Django not being installed.

 This will run a shell script which will create a database with two default users.
 The usernames and their passwords are:
 username: Juho   password: badpassword1234
 username: Pertsa password: badpassword1234